AFIRE ADVOCATING FOR INCLUSION, RESPECT AND EQUITY

 Congrats to our 2021 RSO Grant Award Winners!
 This year we are able to give $200 to each of the following registered student organizations: Bosnian American Student Alliance, Trauma Informed Educators, and the International Student Advisory Board.
 AFIRE is fortunate to be able to award these grants with funding from the CEHS Dean's Office.
 The purpose of the grants are to support registered student organizations, who are serving and supporting minoritized students, and to create more connections between these organizations and CEHS students.

-2021 SPRING EDUCATIONAL SERIES
+2021 FALL EDUCATIONAL SERIES

 This program is funded in part through an Inclusive Excellence Development grant.